rostyslav-udovenko/command-line-trainer/README.md

 # Сommand Line Trainer

-A simple in-browser terminal simulator to help you learn basic UNIX-like commands using a virtual file system.
+An easy-to-use terminal simulator that operates within your web browser, designed to assist you in mastering fundamental UNIX-like commands through a virtual file system.

-This project is built to **teach beginners how to use terminal commands** step-by-step in a friendly, interactive environment — directly in the browser.
+This initiative aims to guide newcomers in learning terminal commands progressively, all within a welcoming and interactive online setting.

 ## 🧠 Features

-- Interactive command-line input (`cd`, `ls`, `mkdir`, `touch`, `pwd`, `help`, `man`)
+- Command-line interactions that allow for inputs such as `cd`, `ls`, `mkdir`, `touch`, `pwd`, `help`, and `man`
-- Real-time task validation with feedback and per-task hints
+- Immediate task validation accompanied by feedback and hints for each task
-- Built-in virtual file system that resets per task (via JSON)
+- An integrated virtual file system that refreshes with each task, utilizing JSON
-- Modular codebase (ES modules)
+- A modular architecture based on ES modules
-- Fully keyboard-based UX — no mouse required
+- A user experience designed entirely for keyboard navigation, eliminating the need for a mouse

 ## 🔡 Example Commands